remilia-grimm/OpGuidesRemWrites/content/Engineering/Networking/databases.md

 Orders.CustomerID=Customer.CustomerID;
 ```

+{{< hint style="info" >}}
+The ON keyword is used to specify the condition for the join.
+In this case, we're joining the tables based on their CustomerID columns.
+{{< /hint >}}

 This is actually one of the first solid examples of the power of relational databases.
 The INNER of the INNER JOIN just describes the overlap of a Venn Diagram, what both tables have in common as W3’s diagrams illustrate, JOINS are very much like Venn Diagrams.

 We know our output is three columns wide from the above but you probably haven’t seen the dot operators in SQL yet!
 If it looks like table names are being referenced in the column space, it’s because they are, actually.
 This is how we differentiate between columns of separate tables and JOIN keywords give us the ability to return data together from separate but ‘related’ tables!

 In W3’s example, we get to incorporate data from customer names next to their Order ID’s and Order dates,this creates a very useful view for reports, data that wouldn’t make sense to share a table together completely can be pulled together to better illustrate your data and this doesn’t destabilize your tables at all!

+There's a lot of joins in SQL, including:
+* inner joins (which only include rows where the join condition is met in both tables)
+* outer joins (which include all rows from one table and matching rows from the other table)
+* cross joins (which combine every row from one table with every row from the other table)

 [TODO], like, all of it.
 Need SQL vs Non-Relational too